Navier-Stokes Subproblems

 Suppose $T^* < \infty$ is a hypothetical first blowup time.
 Classification:

-On the Type-I front, Seregin (2012) showed bounded $L^3$ norm at blowup time implies regularity, ruling out Type-I blowup in $L^3$.
-Gallagher-Koch-Planchon (2016) gave profile decompositions for Type-I scenarios, building on Nečas-Růžička-Šverák (1996) and Tsai (1998), who ruled out nontrivial backward self-similar solutions.
-Nečas-Růžička-Šverák (1996) established this, and Tsai (1998) extended it to locally self-similar settings under additional hypotheses.
+On the critical-norm front, Escauriaza-Seregin-Šverák (2003) and Seregin (2012) imply that bounded $L^3$ control up to a blowup time prevents singularity; Seregin's result shows the $L^3$ norm must diverge at blowup.
+Gallagher-Koch-Planchon gave profile decompositions for bounded critical-norm scenarios, building on Nečas-Růžička-Šverák (1996) and Tsai (1998), who ruled out nontrivial backward self-similar and certain locally self-similar solutions under corresponding hypotheses.

 Type-II remains open.
 It's where modern regularity programs focus.